Migrate from v0.x

 Section titled “New: multi-site”To manage more than one controller, write a YAML file and point MCP_UNIFI_CONTROLLERS_FILE at it:

-- name: home host: 192.168.1.1 api_key: <home-api-key>- name: office host: 10.0.0.1 api_key: <office-api-key>docker run --rm -p 3714:3714 \ -e STUB_MODE=false \ -e MCP_UNIFI_CONTROLLERS_FILE=/etc/mcp-unifi/controllers.yaml \ -v ./controllers.yaml:/etc/mcp-unifi/controllers.yaml:ro \ ghcr.io/pete-builds/mcp-unifi:latestWhen MCP_UNIFI_CONTROLLERS_FILE is set, the legacy UNIFI_HOST / UNIFI_API_KEY env vars are ignored.
-See the Multi-Site Setup guide for the full schema.
+- name: home host: 192.168.1.1 api_key: <home-api-key>- name: office host: 10.0.0.1 api_key: <office-api-key>export MCP_UNIFI_TOKEN=$(openssl rand -hex 32)docker run --rm -p 3714:3714 \ -e STUB_MODE=false \ -e MCP_UNIFI_CONTROLLERS_FILE=/etc/mcp-unifi/controllers.yaml \ -e MCP_UNIFI_AUTH_TOKENS="$MCP_UNIFI_TOKEN" \ -v ./controllers.yaml:/etc/mcp-unifi/controllers.yaml:ro \ ghcr.io/pete-builds/mcp-unifi:latestWhen MCP_UNIFI_CONTROLLERS_FILE is set, the legacy UNIFI_HOST / UNIFI_API_KEY env vars are ignored.
+See the Multi-Site Setup guide for the full schema, and the Authentication guide for the bearer-token model.

-New: enable Protect
+New: enable Protect and Access

 New: audit log